 Having a baby is sure to turn your entire world completely upside down.
-While a little one brings extraordinary joy to the parents’ lives, let’s face it, things never remain the same for them.
+While a little one brings extraordinary joy, let’s face it, things never remain the same once they are born.

-However, there is nothing than the actual experience that can prepare them for parenthood.
-Sure, parenting classes, advice and books can help but nothing truly helps them understand how much their lives are going to be affected by the little pocket of sunshine that has entered their lives.
+However, there is nothing other than the actual experience that can prepare you for parenthood.
+Sure, parenting classes, getting advice and reading books can help, but nothing truly helps you prepare for how much your life is going to be affected by the little pocket of sunshine that has entered your life.

 Endless diaper changes, continuous feedings and sleepless nights are just a few initial challenges that come with being a parent.
 However, one thing that might come as a surprise to you is that when you become a parent, fulfilling basic responsibilities won’t seem like much of a hassle to you and you will be happy to be completely consumed by the tiny addition to your family.